 “It was like, the hard work paid off,” Ivan says.
 “Dreams came true.”

-His nuances continued to interest fans, be it the result of his diamond-encrusted teeth or his claim that he doesn’t watch hoops, and so he doesn’t know who any of his opponents are. (“That’s how I’ve always been,” he says.
+His nuances continued to interest fans, be it the result of his diamond-encrusted teeth or his claim that he doesn’t watch hoops and as a result has no idea who any of his opponents are. (“That’s how I’ve always been,” he says.
 “I usually watch cartoons.
 Cartoons and COPS.”)
 But once those initial TNT-sponsored 15 minutes of fame were up, Ivan continued to succeed sans any limelight.
 He came off the bench as a reserve for the Hawks all season, bringing solid energy and modest stats of 6.4 points and 4.0 rebounds per game (numbers bogged down by his 13 minutes-per-game average; his per-36 minute averages were 13.7 and 8.7), while mostly limiting his technical fouls and emotional outbursts.
 He also took some time off in mid-March to witness the birth of his first-born, Ivan Jr., and returned to the team days later.

 The season was far from perfect, though.
 Ivan was sent home from a road trip in mid-April for an occurrence that Drew referred to as an “isolated incident.”
 Then in the Playoffs, when Horford eventually returned, Ivan’s playing time dwindled—on the night the Hawks were eliminated, he didn’t see a single second on the court, and then he gave a Celtics fan the middle finger after the loss.

-But in a League where several teams are without a decent enforcer, a guy who can bring some aggression and energy when the pace drops in the middle quarters, there should be at least a few a few front offices in the League that’ll bounce Ivan’s name around when considering how to dole out some dollars to a big man this summer.
-On July 1 he’ll officially be a restricted free agent, and the AJC reports the Hawks will extend him a qualifying offer so they’ll maintain the right to match any offer.
+But in a league where several teams are without a decent enforcer, a guy who can bring some aggression and energy when the pace drops in the middle quarters, there should be at least a few NBA front offices that’ll bounce Ivan’s name around when considering how to dole out some dollars this summer.
+On July 1 he’ll officially be a restricted free agent, and the AJC reports the Hawks will extend him a qualifying offer, so they’ll maintain the right to match any contract he signs.

 “I’d rather have him that juiced up and have to tone him down than the other way around,” Drew says.
 “He has a motor that most NBA coaches love.”